This page lists many of the plants featured throughout my website.

 Brassica napus (Napobrassica Group) ‘Magres’, more commonly known as Swede ‘Magres’, is a swede cultivar which offers resistance to many strains of mildew.
 Swede ‘Magres’ is a purple topped swede with yellow flesh.

-Bulbophyllum ambrosia is a lithophyte, and an epiphytic miniature orchid, which is endemic to China, Hong Kong, and Vietnam.
+Bulbophyllum ambrosia is a lithophyte, and an epiphytic miniature orchid, which originates from China, Hong Kong, and Vietnam.
 Bulbophyllum ambrosia and grows well, both as a potted specimen or mounted onto cork bark or tree fern.
 Bulbophyllum ambrosia grows well in warm conditions, with bright, filtered light and good air circulation.
-The blooms that Bulbophyllum … Continue Reading →
+The blooms that Bulbophyllum ambrosia … Continue Reading →

 Bulbophyllum falcatum ‘Minor’ is a miniature, epiphytic orchid which originates from central and western Africa, where it grows in warm conditions, in the lower slopes and regions of the forests.
 This Bulbophyllum falcatum ‘Minor’ specimen is growing inside my Miniature Orchid Trial BiOrbAir Terrarium, you can see how well it’s growing in myBiOrbAir Review – Growing … Continue Reading →

-Bulbophyllum sessile is a miniature epiphytic orchid which is endemic to a number of places including: Burma, Java, Laos, Malaysia, New Guinea, Philippines, Thailand, and Vietnam.
+Bulbophyllum sessile is a miniature epiphytic orchid which originates from a number of places including: Burma, Java, Laos, Malaysia, New Guinea, Philippines, Thailand, and Vietnam.
 Bulbophyllum sessile appreciates warm to intermediate temperatures, bright, filtered light, and good air circulation.

 Calendula POWERDAISY SUNNY came third, in the RHS Chelsea Flower Show Plant of the Year 2016 Competition.
 Calendula POWERDAISY SUNNY flowers continuously from March to November, in all weather conditions.
 This new Calendula is virtually sterile, so it won’t set seed all over your garden.
 Calendula POWERDAISY SUNNY is self-cleaning – as the petals fade, … Continue Reading →